Yaguera/devitruvius/README.md

 - Enrolled in the Analysis and Systems Development course at UFCA.

 💼 Professional Experience:

 - I have exclusively worked on personal projects.
-- From designing in Figma to achieving pixel-perfect implementation, I am dedicated to creating visual and functional solutions.
+- From designing in Figma to achieving implementation, I am dedicated to creating visual and functional solutions.

 💻 Technologies and Skills: